1845ajy/nostr/README.md

 Connect your client
 If you made it so far, congrats !!

+## Connecting to a client

+These relays are now running in this host system and can be accessed only though the host system.⚠️ So any clients that needs to be conncted to this relay needs to be in the host computer and cannot be accessed though the internet.

 Now is time to connect your client and see it at work !!

-connect your client to ws://localhost:7001/ or ws://localhost:7001/.
+connect your client to ws://localhost:7001/ or ws://localhost:7001/. you can add the client to other relays you might have put in the projct and would be aviable in a similar way with the ports you have setup.
 Send some messages, see the log get them in  real time and find them in the database.

 ## Adding additional relays